Craig-Vaughan-R/Craig-Vaughan-R/README.md

 - 👋 Hi, I’m Craig!
-- 🧍‍♂️ A Recent Business Management Graduate and former Marketing Executive with a newfound passion for Data Analytics.
+- 🧍‍♂️ A recent Business Management Graduate and former Marketing Executive with a newfound passion for Data Analytics.